-The legal field has been one of Interglossa’s areas of specialisation since its foundation in 1993.
+Legal translation has been one of Interglossa’s fields of specialisation since its foundation in 1993.
 That was almost 30 years ago!
-In this field, there is a special type of translation: sworn translations, one of the services most requested by our clients.
+In this field, there is a special type of translation: the sworn translation, one of the most requested services by our clients.

 A sworn translation in Spain is done by an official translator appointed by the Ministry of Foreign Affairs.
 The translation, which must always be accompanied by a photocopy of the original document translated, comes with a certificate at the end with the translator’s details and signature that certifies that the translation is faithful to the original.

-When you arrange to have a sworn translation done, remember that you should always say in which country it is to be submitted, because some countries have specific requirements for this type of translation so it is advisable to find out about this before beginning the process.
+When you arrange to have a sworn translation done, remember that you should always tell us in which country it is to be submitted, as some countries have specific requirements for this type of translation so it is worthwhile knowing this before beginning the process.
 Otherwise... we’ll find out for you!